trex-paxos/trex-paxos-jvm/README.md

 - [x] Implement the Paxos Parliament Protocol for log replication.
 - [x] Write a test harness that injects rolling network partitions.
-- [x] Write property based tests to exhaustively verify correctness.
+- [x] Write property-based tests exhaustively to verify correctness.
-- [x] Write extensive documentation including detailed JavaDoc.
+- [x] Write extensive documentation, including detailed JavaDoc.
-- [ ] Write a transport for a demo.
-As Kwik does not support connection failover will start with my own UDP.
+- [ ] Write a `Network` for a demo.
+As Kwik does not support connection fail-over, we will start with something QUIC-like over UDP.
 - [ ] Implement distributed advisor lock service as a full demo.
 - [ ] Implement cluster membership changes as UPaxos.
 - [ ] Add optionality so that randomized timeouts can be replaced by some other leader failure detection (e.g. JGroups).